rrutt/cb-bread/README.md

 If any documents on the current page satisfy the filter expression, they are shown.

-If no documents satisfy the filter, the server automatically scans successive pages until at least one document is found.
+If no documents satisfy the filter, the server automatically scans successive pages until the requested **Page Size** number of documents are found.
-If you click the **Next** button at that point, the server resumes scanning on the page _after_ the most recent page that returned a document.
+If you click the **Next** button at that point, the server resumes scanning after the last already-scanned document, using its index # as the new **Skip Count**.

-Once the end of the view is reached, the document list displays an empty table with no documents.
+Once the end of the view is reached, the message "**No more documents match the Key Prefix and Doc Filter criteria.**" appears above the document list.

 ## Installing a local Couchbase Server for development and testing